exeter-fp/category-theory/Dave/10-natural-transformations/readme.md

 ![](naturality.jpg)

-A **Natural isomorphism** is defines as a α whose compoents are all isomorphisms (invertible morphisms), making 2 functors isomorphic.
+A **Natural isomorphism** is defined as a α whose compoents are all isomorphisms (invertible morphisms), making 2 functors isomorphic.

 ## Polymorphic functions